 The Lobby Code

-One thing the real-world series and the online community agree on near-universally: the burden of a clean pass is on the overtaking car.
-If you cannot make the pass without contact, most stewards do not count it as a pass.
-Worth keeping in mind even though we are voting on our own version.
+The one thing every series agrees on: the burden of a clean pass is on the overtaking car.
+If you can't make it without contact, it doesn't count as a pass.

 1. The leading car owns the line

-If you are ahead at the braking zone, the racing line belongs to you.
-The trailing car must make the pass work around your line, not through it.
+Ahead at the braking zone, the line is yours.
+The trailing car works around it, not through it.

 2. Overlap creates obligation